 If you’ve been a little eager and cut into your honeydew too early, there isn’t much you can do to ripen it, unfortunately.
 However, all is not completely lost.

-Instead of wasting your unripe honeydew melon, try adding it to your daily green smoothie.
+Instead of wasting your unripe honeydew melon, try adding it to your daily green smoothie (No smoothie maker?
+Check out our best Ninja blender reviews to find yourself a good appliance).
 Unripe melons are hard and pretty tasteless, but your blender will whizz them up and the other ingredients will mask the blandness.

 However, if you’re melon is actually immature (rather than simply unripe) and therefore has no chance of ever ripening, take it back to the store and complain.
 Immature fruits do sometimes escape quality control, but the more we stand up for ourselves the greater the chance this will be improved upon.